dankelley/oce-issues/833/README.md

 * 833b.R translate Argo netcdf names to names in the oce convention
 * 833c.R some interactive noodling around; the main result is 833d.R
 * 833d.R looks promising; need more datafile tests before moving forward
-* 833e.R looks at all ~/Dropbox/oce-data/argo/*.nc files -- shows NON-UNIFORMITY of profile data
+* 833e.R looks at all ~/Dropbox/oce-data/argo/*.nc files -- shows
+  non-uniformity of profile data
+* 833f.R compares with existing read.argo() on the limited data that the latter reads; last step before incorporation into read.argo